 · Act as a reference for questions regarding cost allowability, cost sharing, indirect costs, and award transfers;

-· Issue final patent and invention reports to federal agencies after review and approval from the project director and the Office of Technology Transfer;
+· Issue final patent and invention reports to federal agencies after review and approval from the project director and the Commercialization EPI-Center;

 · Maintain the official database of all proposals and awards for the University of Louisville and ULRF;

-· Assist and consult with other units under the EVPRI, such as the Clinical Contracts Division and the Office of Industry Engagement.
+· Assist and consult with other units under the EVPRI.

-The Office of the Sponsored Programs Administration – Financial Division, is responsible for the following:
+The Office of Sponsored Programs Administration – Financial Administration Core, is responsible for the following:

 · Preparing periodic billings and reports in compliance with sponsored agreements;

 · Assessing cash position on cost reimbursable accounts;

 · Drawing federal funds to reimburse research expenditures;

 · Preparing periodic and final financial reports.
 This activity is completed in coordination with PIs/PDs;

 · Closing sponsored accounts in the financial system.